DiamondProtocol/Uniswap-Fee-Calculator/README.md

 # Uniswap Fee Calculator
 [![](https://img.shields.io/badge/python-3.8.10-blue.svg)](https://www.python.org/downloads/) <br>
-Uniswap Fee Calculator is a tool for you to get the approximated fee APR from every trading pair on Uniswap. <br> Currently it supports Polygon, Optimism, and Arbitrum.
+Uniswap Fee Calculator is a tool for you to get the approximated fee APR from every trading pair on Uniswap. <br> Currently it supports Ethereum, Polygon, Optimism, and Arbitrum.
 Users can easily expand the supported trading pairs and chains by editing the config file.

 ## Getting Started
 ```bash